pmcfadin/cassandra_ai_accelerator/README.md

 ![Turtles all the way down image](image.png)
 Using GenAI to make more GenAI.
 Turtles all the way down...

-This project is a Python application that interacts with  DataStax Astra to generate CREATE TABLE statements for a given keyspace and uses them to create recomedended use cases for Generative AI.
+This project is a Python application that interacts with  DataStax Astra to generate CREATE TABLE statements for a given keyspace and uses them to create reccomended use cases for Generative AI.

 The output is a Markdown formatted report you can find in `report_output` It will describe the use case(s) for your schema and suggest any GenAI use cases you could add.
 It will then give you the exact table changes needed to implement the idea you want!